-6.5.
+6.6.
 Parking or Stopping

 After discharging passengers, each Commercial Vehicle shall immediately leave the Airport (not Loiter).
 Commercial Vehicles shall not be parked, staged, or stopped in such a manner as to interfere with vehicular or pedestrian traffic, with moving Aircraft, moving Refueling Vehicles, emergency Vehicles, ramp service personnel, pilots and passengers, and pedestrians.
+Parking is only allowed in designated parking areas.
+No stopping or dropping off passengers on the airside of the terminal building or playground area.

-6.6.
+6.7.
 Commercial Vehicle Operator Conduct and Appearance